Atom Grants

 The Richard Lounsbery Award

-The Richard Lounsbery Award honors outstanding early-career achievements in biology or medicine by French and American scientists, promoting Franco-American scientific collaboration.
+The Richard Lounsbery Award honors outstanding young French and American scientists in biology or medicine and promotes scientific collaboration between the two countries.

 Overview